0-Sacha/LittleECS/README.md

 LittleECS is a C++ Entity Component System.
 The API is mostly inspired from [entt](https://github.com/skypjack/entt)

-I highly encourage you to check out the [documentation](Docs/Workflow.md) and [example](Examples/Workflow/main.cpp) to see what it can do and how to use it.
+I highly encourage you to check out the Workflow [documentation](Docs/Workflow.md) and [example](Examples/Workflow/main.cpp) to see what it can do and how to use it.

 ## Warnings
 This project is mostly an educational project of mine that I have started to learn about C++.
 Some features are not finished to be implemented/tested.
 I highly not recomend using this for a serious project.